 Replace light bulbs with compact florescents or LEDs

-Set thermostat limits (65F in winter, 75F in summer) and use a programmable thermostat
+Set thermostat limits (65F in winter, 75F in summer) and use a programmable thermostat.
+Plumbers offer heat pump installation dayton oh to keep the homes warm enough.

 Adjust hot water heater temperature to 120F (set it on a timer that corresponds to your usage).
 To understand the reason behind your hot water low pressure, it’s advisable to contact a plumber and have your system examined.